msfidelis/chip/README.md

 {"status":503}
 ```

-### Healthcheck with Fault Injection
+### Healthcheck with Fault Injection (Random Mode)

-Use this for fault injection, circuit breaker, self healing tests
+Use this for fault injection, circuit breaker, self healing tests on your readiness probe

 ```sh
 while true; do curl 0.0.0.0:8080/healthcheck/fault; echo;  done